eddyerburgh/notes/docs/distributed-systems/distributed-systems-architectures.md

 A **network load balancer** (also known as a layer 4 load balancer) performs NAT to forward transport packets using the IP address and port number to make load balancing decisions.

-To avoid a load balancer becoming a single point of failure you can have two servers running load balancers in an active/passive configuration using a single virtual IP address.
-If the active server goes down, the passive server will takeover and start receiving traffic for the virtual IP.
+To avoid a load balancer becoming a single point of failure you can have two servers running load balancers in an active-passive configuration using a single virtual IP address.
+If the active server goes down, the passive server will take over and start receiving traffic for the virtual IP.

 ### Reverse proxies